Junior Cycle: Junior certificate history

 The first Junior Certificate syllabus was introduced in 1989 and examined in 1992.
 The new, modern Junior Certificate course was acclaimed as it was much more flexible than its predecessors.
 It quickly became the minimum requirement for getting a job in Ireland.

-Near the end of the 1990s, the Department of Education and Science began to replace many subject curricula, particularly those that were dated, such as History and Geography.
+Near the end of the 1990s, the Department of Education and Science began to replace many subject curricula, particularly those that were deemed dated, such as History and Geography.
 In 1999, Civic, Social, and Political Education was introduced as a subject and made mandatory from 2000, when Religious Education was also brought in.
 Religion was phased in with just a few schools adopting it in its first year, but now nearly all do the exam for Junior Cert, whilst CSPE was implemented nationwide.

-In 2002 a new Science course was introduced.
-The new course emphasised greater class participation and introduced the awarding of a percentage of marks for class practicals throughout the three years.
-However, many teachers complained about a lack of information from the Department about this change.
-Sample papers were not released until early 2006, the year when the new exam would be sat for the first time.
+In 2002 a new Science course was introduced, with emphasis on greater class participation and introduction of the awarding of a percentage of marks for class practicals throughout the three years.
+However, many teachers complained about a lack of information from the department about this change, and sample papers were not released until early 2006, the year when the new exam would be sat for the first time.
 Also, some schools complained that they did not have the laboratory facilities to do the new course but were forced to teach it anyway.

 In 2004, results were made available on the Internet for the first time thus allowing students who, for instance, had moved school or left school to get their results without having to return to their old school.
-The lack of students taking honours Maths has been a consistent issue throughout the history of the Junior Certificate.
-However, in recent years the trend of taking honours Maths has increased positively.
+The lack of students taking higher level Maths has been a consistent issue throughout the history of the Junior Certificate.
+However, in recent years the percentage of taking higher level Maths has increased.